-About the FdSc Professional Healthcare Studies programme
+About the FdSc Professional Healthcare Studies (subject to revalidation) programme

 Health and Social care is currently undergoing significant changes in the way services are delivered and as a result of this, training of healthcare professional needs to be responsive to changes taking place.
 This programme of study aims to deliver high quality education to the local and wider workforce for the future local healthcare sector.